Iconic memory: Components

 The two main components of iconic memory are visible persistence and informational persistence.
 The first is a relatively brief (150 ms) pre-categorical visual representation of the physical image created by the sensory system.
 This would be the "snapshot" of what the individual is looking at and perceiving.
-The second component is a longer-lasting memory store which represents a coded version of the visual image into post-categorical information.
+The second component is a longer-lasting memory store which represents a coded version of the visual image as post-categorical information.
 This would be the "raw data" that is taken in and processed by the brain.
 A third component may also be considered which is neural persistence: the physical activity and recordings of the visual system.
 Neural persistence is generally represented by neuroscientific techniques such as EEG and fMRI.

 Visible persistence

 Visible persistence is the phenomenal impression that a visual image remains present after its physical offset.
 This can be considered a by-product of neural persistence.
 Visible persistence is more sensitive to the physical parameters of the stimulus than informational persistence which is reflected in its two key properties.: